0xSpaceShard/starknet-devnet/website/docs/intro.md

 ## ✏️ Contributing

-We ❤️ and encourage all contributions!
+We ❤️ and encourage all contributions and thank all the [contributors](https://github.com/0xSpaceShard/starknet-devnet-rs/graphs/contributors)!

 [Click here](.github/CONTRIBUTING.md) for the development guide.

-## 🙌 Special Thanks

-Special thanks to all the [contributors](https://github.com/0xSpaceShard/starknet-devnet-rs/graphs/contributors)!